-AgriAccess: We purchased participation interests in the AgriAccess pool program from AgriBank.
-The program is focused on providing financing for agricultural real estate loans and leases through a network of non-Farm Credit lenders across the United States.
-The program is facilitated by another AgriBank District association where all assets are originated and serviced.
+Agri-Access: We participate in the Agri-Access pool program which focuses on providing financing for agricultural real estate loans and leases through a network of non-Farm Credit lenders across the U.S. The program is facilitated by another AgriBank District association where all assets are originated and serviced.
 We pay the facilitating association fees to originate and service the loans.
-Pool earnings may be returned to us by AgriBank through a specific patronage pool subject to the full discretion of AgriBank.
+We sell to AgriBank our entire interest in the loans associated with Agri-Access.
+Pool earnings may be returned to us by AgriBank through a specific patronage pool subject to the full discretion of AgriBank's Board of Directors.